 We use apple or mesquite wood chips for smoking chicken on a pellet grill.

-While fruit woods like cherry and apple lend a sweet flavor, mesquite lends a stronger, earthier flavor.
-Either taste fabulous with dark thigh and leg meat.
+While fruit woods like cherry, maple, and apple lend a sweet flavor, mesquite lends a stronger, earthier lighter smoke flavor.
+Either tastes fabulous with dark thigh and leg meat.

 To find the internal temperature, insert the thermometer at the thickest portion of the leg while avoiding the bone.
 This is usually somewhere in the thigh.

-Leftover smoked chicken quarters can be refrigerated for up to 4 days.
+Leftover chicken quarters can be refrigerated for up to 4 days in an airtight container.

 To reheat, place on a baking sheet prepared with parchment paper and bake in the oven at 350ºF until warmed through — between 15 and 20 minutes.